LSAC Credential Assembly Service (CAS): What it Is and How It Works for Law School Applications

 When do law school applications open?

 • Most law school applications open in early September.
 Early decision deadlines typically land in mid-November and regular deadlines in mid-February to early April.
-To see more info on law school deadlines, see JD Application Deadlines of the T20 Law Schools.
+To see more info on deadlines, see JD Application Deadlines of the T20 Law Schools.

 What do you need to get into law school?